Last Updated on Nov 20th, 2023 by Heena Ganotra, Leave a Comment

 9. Click on the Google Flights calendar to choose your flight dates.
 Another beautiful feature you’ll witness while booking Google Flight Tickets is that, upon opening the flight calendar, you’ll see Google airfares for each day of the month you choose.
 These Google flight prices get updated once every 24 hours.
 Flexible dates with Google Flights can, thus, prove to be a boon.

 10. Press Search.

 11. Once you do, you’ll be directed to a page with flight options that you can choose from.
 As discussed in the beginning, you can filter your results by clicking on the stops, airlines, time, etc. For instance, if you want to book Atlanta to Delhi flights, you can search for these flights with specific airlines, dates, or stops.

 12. Choose your preferred Departing flight.

-13. Choose your preferred Departing flight.
+13. Choose your preferred return flight.

 14. Your Itinerary will show up which will resemble something like this.

 15. Google will then offer certain Booking options that you can consider purchasing your Google flight tickets from.
 This is because Google Flights isn’t an online travel agency but only a metasearch engine.
 It links the customers to either airlines or OTAs for the purchase.